 PLEASE NOTE THIS IS AN ESTIMATE FROM VANCOUVER AND IS ONLY VALID AT THE TIME OF POSTING

 Special Note: This tour is not suitable if you need walking assistance in the form of walking sticks or canes.
 You must be in good shape to enjoy this tour.
 There is a lot of walking and wildlife viewing in national parks and other remote areas.
-We try to reduce driving by flying within the island but distances can be long and the roads are very rough in places.
-Domestic flights can be delayed or even cancelled, so you have to be flexible.
-We will see all the major sites of Madagascar’s capital, Antananarivo, but we may see them on different days from those indicated in our itinerary – depending on when our domestic flights end up arriving in and departing from the city.
-As Madagascar is definitely a developing nation, you must be prepared for unscheduled adjustments to the program.
-We stay 2 nights in locations (where possible) and use good hotels/lodges wherever available.
+We try to reduce driving by flying within the island.
+We stay 2 nights in locations (where possible) and use good hotels/lodges where available.
 However, standards in Madagascar are very “Third World.”
-This tour is an amazing experience that you cannot enjoy in any other country in the world but it is NOT a luxury holiday.
+This tour is an amazing experience that you cannot enjoy in any other country

 Following the prehistoric breakup of the supercontinent Gondwana, Madagascar split from the Indian subcontinent around 88 million years ago, allowing native plants and animals to evolve in relative isolation.
 Consequently, Madagascar has a biodiversity to rival the Galapagos Islands – over 90% of its wildlife is found nowhere else on Earth!
 Often referred to as “the Eighth Continent”, the island’s legendary uniqueness is best reflected in its plethora of amazing lemurs, colorful chameleons, endemic birds and other-worldly baobab trees.
 The island protects incredible numbers of endangered lemurs, rare plants and birds within its expansive network of national parks.
 The Malagasy people are divided into 19 tribes, whose boundaries are roughly based on old kingdoms.
 Traditions and beliefs hold an important place in Malagasy life.
 With the animist nature of religion on the island, the French colonial influences, ancient archaeological sites, handicrafts and contemporary Malagasy society, this is a land with a diversity of both natural and cultural attractions that few countries can offer.
 This is the fourth largest island on Earth but, with a population of 26 million people, it is the poorest country in Africa.
 We have planned our journey to explore the many facets of this island – from its rainforests to its mountain ranges, deserts, towns and offshore islands.
 This is a great trip for those looking for a country that is relatively untouched by tourism.
 Friendly people and unique wildlife experiences are the rewards for those who don't mind long drives through ever-